 - Tentrr – Tentrr is relatively new on the scene, but we are loving the concept.
 Signature Tentrr sites are ready-to-go glamping tents made of canvas, complete with a bed, woodstove, and toilet.
 They are very private spots in unique locations.
 Prices are pretty standard, between $95 and $150 per night.
 Right now, Tentrr sites in Massachusetts are located almost exclusively in the Berkshires.

 - Airbnb – If you navigate to the Airbnb website, you will find a section titled “Unique Stays” under “More Filters”.
 From there, you can filter your search to include barns, castles, yurts, and campers, among others.
 Massachusetts glamping sites are limited, but there are a few that are worth checking out.
-New to Airbnb?
-Use our referral code to save $40 off your first booking.
+Definitely read the fine print on Airbnb because every property handles fees and cancelations differently.